Modernized e-File to Modify Return Processing

 - Submit the taxpayer’s tax return using Forms W-2, W-2G, and 1099-R supplied to the taxpayer by their employer or financial company.
 Refrain from using “pay stubs” or “earnings statements” which could cause delays in processing.

 - Insist on identification and documentation of social security and other identification numbers for all taxpayers and dependents.

 - Exercise care in the entry of tax return data into tax return preparation software and carefully check the tax return information before signing the tax return.

 - Don’t submit tax returns claiming dubious items or with altered or suspicious documents.

 - Ask taxpayers if there were problems with last year’s tax return.
 If there were, see if the conditions that caused the problems have been corrected or can be avoided this year.

 - Use only other Authorized IRS e-file Providers to perform IRS e-file activities, including but not limited to origination and transmission of electronic submission.
 A Provider can print a summary of its e-file application via e-Services at IRS.gov and provide it to other Providers as needed.

 - Cooperate with the IRS’ efforts to monitor Providers and investigate electronic filing fraud and abuse.

-Please refer to Publication 1345 Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns and Publication 3112 IRS E-File Application and Participation for additional actions software developers can take to improve the taxpayer experience and minimize the correction process.
+Please refer to Publication 1345 Handbook for Authorized IRS e-file Providers of Individual Income Tax Return (PDF) and Publication 3112 IRS E-File Application and Participation (PDF) for additional actions software developers can take to improve the taxpayer experience and minimize the correction process.

 Return to the Coming Soon to the Modernized e-File (MeF) Program page